Friday, April 08, 2016

 and what about advance america? they've been talking about this since at least january:

 Senate Bill 568 is the Religious Freedom Restoration Act.
 Senator Scott Schneider is the author of SB 568.
-Co-authors include the following Senators: Dennis Kruse, Brent Steele, Carlin Yoder, Jim Buck, Amanda Banks, Liz Brown, Jim Smith, Jim Tomes and Greg Walker.
+Co-authors include the following Senators: Dennis Kruse, Brent Steele, Carlin Yoder, Jim Buck, Amanda Banks, Liz Brown, Jim Smith, Jim Tomes and Greg Walker.okay, but who are advance america anyway? they're a lobbying organization headed by a man named eric miller. this eric miller:

 SB 568 will help protect religious freedom in Indiana by providing protection for individuals with sincerely held religious beliefs, along with Christian businesses and churches.